U.S. Route 72: Alabama

 I-565 is mentioned as the eastbound route and SR 20 is mentioned as the westbound route.
 Signs for I-565 east at this interchange recently were changed to remove any mention of SR 20 east.
 Most of the US 72 portion of Corridor V is a four-lane divided expressway with at-grade intersections.
 Past Huntsville, US 72 follows several mountain valleys to Scottsboro.
 From Scottsboro, the route follows a northeasterly routing similar to that of the Tennessee River as it enters Tennessee for the second time.

 All of US 72 within Alabama is four lanes in width.
-Additionally, much of US 72 has been upgraded through northeast Alabama, with interchanges at the major state highways.
+Additionally, much of US 72 has been built through northeast Alabama with interchanges at the major state highways.
 Just west of Moores Mill Road in Huntsville, US 72 becomes limited access over Chapman Mountain.
 Throughout Alabama, US 72 is paired with unsigned State Route 2 (SR 2).

 The stretch of US 72 paralleling I-59 to the far northeast in between Scottsboro and South Pittsburg contains multiple freeway-style Interchanges.